Kit Carson County DUI Court Process

 3. Trial (If No Plea Deal)

-• Jury vs. Bench Trial: You have the right to a trial by jury, where a panel of your peers will decide your guilt or innocence.
-Alternatively, you can opt for a bench trial, where the judge makes the decision.
-Your attorney can advise you on which option is more advantageous in your specific case.
+If you and the prosecutor cannot reach a plea agreement, your case will proceed to trial.
+You have the right to a jury trial, where a panel of your peers will decide your guilt or innocence.
+Alternatively, you can choose a bench trial, where the judge makes the decision.

-• What Prosecution Must Prove: The prosecution must prove beyond a reasonable doubt that you were driving under the influence of alcohol or drugs.
-This typically involves presenting evidence of your blood alcohol content (BAC) or evidence of your impaired driving.
+• What the Prosecution Must Prove: At trial, the prosecution must prove beyond a reasonable doubt that you were driving under the influence of alcohol or drugs.
+This typically involves presenting evidence such as police officer testimony, field sobriety test results, and breath or blood test results.

-• Common Defenses: Common DUI defenses include challenging the accuracy of the breath or blood test, arguing that the police lacked probable cause to stop you, and demonstrating that your driving was not impaired.
+• Common Defenses: Common defenses to DUI charges include challenging the accuracy of the breath or blood test, arguing that the police lacked probable cause to stop you, or presenting evidence that you were not impaired at the time of driving.

 Penalties for DUI in Kit Carson County, CO